aquawius/aqua/readme.md

 > - [ ] Considering IPv6 support.
 >
-> - [ ] Public network NAT clients currently require manual IP/port configuration (design flaw affecting public network
-    use; LAN users unaffected).
 >
-> - [ ] Server (aqua) and client (aqua-client) will be merged in the future.
 >
-> - [ ] Currently, only Linux pipewire capture and pipewire playback are supported.
-Windows capture is supported, but
-    Windows playback has not been implemented yet (planned for the next version).
+> - [ ] Public network NAT clients currently require manual IP/port configuration (design flaw affecting public network use; LAN users unaffected).
 >
-> - [ ] The format of the audio stream is currently immutable.
-On the Windows side, it needs to be specified as 48000
-    bits and 2 channels in advance (otherwise, undefined behavior may occur and cause a crash).
 >
+>
+> - [x] ~~Server (aqua-server) and client (aqua-client) will be merged in the future.~~
+>
+>       aqua-server and aqua-client have been merged.
+>
+>
+>
+> - [x] ~~Currently, only Linux pipewire capture and pipewire playback are supported.
+Windows capture is supported, but Windows playback has not been implemented yet (planned for the next version).~~
+>
+>       Now, capture & playback on PipeWire and WASAPI supported.
+>
+>
+> - [ ] **The format of the audio stream is currently immutable.
+On the Windows side, it needs to be specified as 48000bits, 2 channels, 16bits in advance (otherwise, undefined behavior may occur and cause a crash).**
+>
+>
 > - [ ] No GUI (Qt6 planned).
 >
+>
 > - [ ] Android support unlikely (no current expertise; overlaps with audio-share).
 >
+>
 > - [ ] Currently, there is a strong dependency on gRPC for communication.
-When gRPC communication times out, it cannot
-    notify the network thread in a short time.
+When gRPC communication times out, it cannot notify the network thread in a short time.
 This means that if the communication is interrupted, the client will wait for a relatively long time before taking an exit action.
+>

 ---